+'''

-''' int XPRS_CC XPRS_nml_getlasterror(XPRSnamelist nml, int iMsgCode, char msg, int iStringBufferBytes, int iBytesInInternalString); '''
+int XPRS_CC XPRS_nml_getlasterror(XPRSnamelist nml, int p_msgcode, char

+msg, int maxbytes, int p_nbytes);

+'''

-nml The namelist object. iMsgCode Variable in which the error code will be returned.
-Can be NULL if not required. msg A character buffer of size iStringBufferBytes in which the last error message relating to this namelist will be returned. iStringBufferBytes The size of the character buffer msg. iBytesInI nternalString Memory location in which the minimum required size of the buffer to hold the full error string will be returned.
+The namelist object.
+Variable in which the error code will be returned.
+Can be NULL if not required.
+A character buffer of size iStringBufferBytes in which the last error message relating to this namelist will be returned.
+The size of the character buffer msg.
+Memory location in which the minimum required size of the buffer to hold the full error string will be returned.
 Can be NULL if not required.